argent0/site-source/_posts/2014-04-25-hacker_news_imprecise_words.markdown

 There are certain words which can be used imprecisely.
 Let's take for example the word *all* in the phrase "All is X".
-If you can find a single instance of something that is not X, the should not have used the word all.
+If you can find a single instance of something that is not X, then you should not have used the word all.
 Another example could be the word *easy*.
 Easy to whom?, compared with what?.

 What I suggest is not avoiding these words completely, but rather to make sure